yehia67/documentation/blueprints/0.1/tangle-data-storage/deployment-and-testing.md

-# Deployment and testing
+# Deploy and test Tangle data storage

-**The section below describes how this blueprint can be tested, deployed or modified (open source repositories are available).**
+**The section below describes how you can test, deploy and modify this blueprint (open source repositories are available).**

 Please see a [demo of this app](https://iota-poc-ipfs.dag.sh/).